jsam/geobelt/README.md

 # geobelt
 NodeJS tools for geocoding, reverse geocoding, complete geohashing and polyhashing support

 Geobelt currently supports OpenStreetMap Nominatim server for geocoding and reverse geocoding.
-The Nominatim object is using time queue to schedule 1 request per second, since this is the only constraint of the
+The Nominatim object is using time queue to schedule 1 request per second, since this is the constraint of the
 Nominatim open source server.

 ## Features: